aacater/ebml_parser/README.md

 - hex_dump.c and hexdump.txt
 	- hex dump of test1.mkv to verify that parser is working properly
 - output.txt
-	- where the parser prints the parsed data to
+	- where the parser prints the parsed data to. currently example output of parsed data from test1.mkv